pepetrov0/pluto/README.md

 # pluto

-Pluto is a personal finance management application
+pluto is a personal finance management application